Nanovic Hall is the state-of-the-art home to the Department of Political Science and its affiliated centers and programs.

 The Department of Political Science at Notre Dame offers students outstanding opportunities for intellectual growth, professional development, and success in their careers.
-We are home to more than 500 majors, 80 Ph.D. students, and over 45 tenure-track or tenured professors.
+We are home to more than 500 majors, 80 Ph.D. students, and 46 tenure-track or tenured professors.

 The Department's signature main subfields include: